luzmo-official/luzmo-sdk-nodejs/README.md

 ## TS Types

 The types are defined in `types/cumulio.d.ts` and will be expanded as properties are added.
 However, right now (at time of writing: 25/03/2021) the IDE will prompt the user as to what type to use, but some such as `properties` are still `any` so you should check the documentation to see what to include based on the `resource` you are using.
-We will add properties to the project slowly.
+We will continue to add properties to the project.

 ## Documentation